 Facilities Management Online Graduate Certificate Program

 NYIT offers a fully online graduate certificate program for Health Care Facilities Managers.
 Students who complete ENGY 681 Environmental Safety in Health Facilities and ENGY 682 Health Facilities Management Project, plus 12 additional credits of graduate-level facilities management courses, can earn an Advanced Certificate in Facilities Management.
 Students who complete the 18-credit online certificate program can take 12 additional credits of online courses to earn an M.S. in Energy Management.

 Faculty members are academicians known nationally for their energy expertise; practicing energy management professionals who both teach and work as ranking administrators, engineers, and operating officials of corporate and governmental organizations; and a select group of scholars associated with other appropriate graduate programs at NYIT.

-In all cases, the curriculum consists of a core of seven courses including a thesis or practicum course and three elective courses to be chosen on the basis of specialization objectives.
+In all cases, the curriculum consists of a core of seven courses including a practicum course and three elective courses to be chosen on the basis of specialization objectives.
 In order to earn the Master of Science in Energy Management, students must complete the prescribed curriculum of 30 graduate credits.

-Courses are offered in a convenient, flexible weekend and evening format at NYIT-Long Island.
+Courses are offered in a convenient, flexible evening format.
 Courses meet for two hours and 40 minutes once a week for 15 sessions.
-In addition, courses are available online and at NYIT-New York City.
+Courses are available online, or at the Long Island and New York City campuses.
 Fall, spring, and summer semesters are scheduled.